jaydattc/gocomet-assessment/README.md

 # Assessment Test for [GoComet](https://www.gocomet.com/)

 ~~This project's built version can be viewed at [https://jaydattc.github.io/gocomet-assessment/](https://jaydattc.github.io/gocomet-assessment/)~~
-It might not work properly because of Myntra CDN's 3rd party policy
+It might not work properly because of lack of CSP

 ## What works?
 - Sorting, Filtering (only price because of inavaibility of listing metadata)